Early thermal weapons: Gunpowder and cannons

 Firearms remained in use in China throughout the following centuries.
 Meanwhile, gunpowder and firearms spread elsewhere very quickly.
 Gunpowder seems to have been widely known by the 13th century.
 The Europeans, Arabs, and Koreans all obtained firearms in the 14th century.
 The Turks, Iranians, and Indians all got firearms no later than the 15th century, in each case directly or indirectly from the Europeans.
 The Japanese did not acquire firearms until the 16th century, and then from the Portuguese rather than the Chinese.

 In 1326, the earliest known European picture of a gun appeared in a treatise entitled "Of the Majesty, Wisdom and Prudence of Kings".
 On February 11 of that same year, the Signoria of Florence appointed two officers to obtain canones de mettallo and ammunition for the town's defense.
 A reference from 1331 describes an attack mounted by two Germanic knights on Cividale del Friuli, using gunpowder weapons of some sort.
-Cannon were first used by the Muslims at Alicante in 1331, or Algeciras in 1343.
+Cannons were first used by the Muslims at Alicante in 1331, or Algeciras in 1343.
 The French raiding party that sacked and burned Southampton in 1338 brought with them a ribaudequin and 48 bolts (but only 3 pounds of gunpowder).

 The Battle of Crécy in 1346 was one of the first in Europe where cannons were used.

-However, early cannon were not very effective, the main benefits being psychological, frightening men and horses.
+However, early cannons were not very effective, the main benefits being psychological, frightening men and horses.
 Short barrelled, large-calibre "bombards" were used up until the late 15th century in Europe, during which period they grew increasingly larger.
 In the mid-15th century, mortars also appeared.
 Various smaller weapons also existed, including the serpentine, ribaudequin and cropaudin.
-The powder was of poor quality and was used in small quantities – to prevent explosion of the barrel – so the effective range of these cannon was rarely more than 200–250m.
+The powder was of poor quality and was used in small quantities – to prevent explosion of the barrel – so the effective range of these cannons was rarely more than 200–250m.

-The barrels of the cannon were forged or cast, and each gun generally differed in calibre and length.
+The barrels of the cannons were forged or cast, and each gun generally differed in calibre and length.
 Early powder resembled a paste, and tended to burn slowly.
 Its composition varied in different geographical areas, the powder of Europe being quite different to that used in the Islamic world.
 The projectiles used were generally stone balls for bombards and mortars.
-Forged iron balls were used in smaller-calibre cannon, and coated with lead to make them smooth.
+Forged iron balls were used in smaller-calibre cannons, and coated with lead to make them smooth.
 From the 15th century, cast iron balls were used, which caused great destruction.
 As they were denser than stone, even small balls could be destructive.
-Thus, cannon became smaller in calibre, and longer barrels increased the range.
+Thus, cannons became smaller in calibre, and longer barrels increased the range.